Judge Overturns Assisted Suicide Law In California

 A California law permitting physicians to prescribe life-ending drugs to terminally ill patients has been overturned by a judge who says it was passed unconstitutionally.

-Judge Daniel Ottolia, of the Riverside County Superior Court, did not challenge the legally of the nearly three-year-old law, but said California lawmakers should not have passed it during a special session on health care funding.
+Judge Daniel Ottolia of the Riverside County Superior Court did not challenge the legality of the nearly three-year-old law, but said California lawmakers should not have passed it during a special session on health care funding.

 However, the judge is holding his judgement for five days to give the state time to file an emergency appeal, something California Attorney General Xavier Becerra, who says he strongly disagrees with the ruling, says he plans to do.

-Note: A previous version of this story misidentified Alexandra Snyder of the Life Legal Defense Foundation as Alexander Snyder.
-Additionally, the Snyder's group was wrongly named the Life Legal Defense Foundations.